lzt0901/G3Computer/README.md

 II.2 program_2.txt

 This program is almost the same with "Program 2.txt" except that it uses a built-in boot program.
-To run this program, click "Default IPL" before doing anything to load built-in boot program, then click again to load "program_2.txt".
+To run this program, click "Default IPL" before doing anything to load built-in boot program, then click "Load Bin" to load "program_2.txt".
 Repeat the rest of the work in "Program 2.txt" to finish.

 III.
 Others